hudl/data-docs/style/hudl_sql_style_guide.md

 * No trailing whitespace.
 * 80 character limit per line
 * Include links to hudl id constants or references to important links
-* All tables and views should adhere to all lowercase, words separated with underscores
 * Always use AS when creating aliases for columns, tables, subqueries
-* Avoid using numbers or special characters in aliases
 * Always capitalize SQL keywords (e.g., `SELECT` or `AS`)
 * Always capitalize SQL datatypes (e.g., `VARCHAR` or `DATE`)
+* Comments should go near the top of your query, or at least near the closest `SELECT`
+* Try to only comment on things that aren't obvious about the query (e.g., why a particular ID is hardcoded, etc.)
+* All dates should be formatted as 'YYYY-MM-DD'
+* Use `!=` for the inequality operator

+## `Naming Conventions`

+* All tables and views should adhere to all lowercase, words separated with underscores
+* Avoid using numbers or special characters in CTE names
 * Variable names and identifiers should be lower case and underscore separated and all other text should be capitalized:

   __GOOD__: